European shares at two-month high, oil flat ahead of OPEC

-LONDON Bets on more central bank support took European shares to a two-month high and kept the region's bond yields at record lows on Tuesday, as oil prices hovered at just under $80 a barrel ahead of an OPEC meeting this week.
+LONDON Bets on more central bank support kept European shares at a two-month high and the region's bond yields at record lows on Tuesday, as oil prices hovered at just under $80 a barrel ahead of an OPEC meeting this week.

 Markets were still trying to catch their breath after a hectic few days of sharp share rises, currency swings and new lows for euro zone bond yields following strong easing signals from ECB head Mario Draghi and a surprise Chinese rate cut.

-Wall Street was expected to add fractionally to Monday's record finish when trading resumes.
-By then traders will have what is expected to be a reassuring update on third quarter U.S. growth.
+Asian stocks had dipped despite another record high for Wall Street overnight, and Europe's bourses also saw a subdued start with Britain's FTSE 100, Germany's DAX and France's CAC 40 all barely budged in early trading.

-Asian stocks dipped but Europe's bourses shrugged off a slow start with Britain's FTSE 100, Germany's DAX and France's CAC 40 pushing up 0.2-0.9 percent to their highest since the end of September.
+Euro zone government bond yields also held at record lows and the euro pottered in a $1.2430-40 range with financial markets lulled by European Central Bank President Draghi's vow to lift inflation by whatever means necessary.
+[GVD/EUR]

-"We have had fresh signs of easy money coming from China and strong signals from Mario Draghi and the ECB and that is what is driving markets at the moment," said Kerry Craig, a global markets strategist at JP Morgan.
+"We have had fresh signs of easy money coming from China and strong signals from Mario Draghi and the ECB and that is what driving markets at the moment," said Kerry Craig a global markets strategist at JP Morgan.

 "There are real risks of recession and deflation, but there are also reasons to believe that 2015 will be a better year for the euro zone than this year has been."